kujenga/website/content/blog/goml-mlp.md

 This post covers the creation of a basic neural network written in Go.
-We will walk through the basics of what neural networks are and how they work, specifically looking at feed-forward neural networks, and walk through the implementation of a Multi-Layer Perceptron (MLP).
-Our goal in this process is to create a network that performs well on the MNIST dataset, which measures performance at recognizing handwritten digits.
+We will walk through the basics of what neural networks are and how they work, specifically looking at feed-forward neural networks, the earliest type of network to be invented, and walk through the implementation of a Multi-Layer Perceptron (MLP).
+Our goal in this process is to create a network that performs well at recognizing handwritten digits on the MNIST dataset.

+Neural networks are at the heart of most recent advancements in machine learning systems, but the fantastic ecosystem of libraries and tools available to implement and experiment with them can obscure the inner details of how they function.
+This post goes into the full details of how basic feed-forward neural networks function, aiming to give a concrete understanding of the details as a foundation for more deeply engaging with the current state of the field.

 While there are a number of resources available that cover either the implementation of basic single layer networks or the concepts and math behind